dovvnloading/Dither-Pro-2/README.md

 <hr />

 ## About
-**Dither Pro 2.0** is a web-based application designed to bring advanced image dithering algorithms to a modern, accessible interface.
-Unlike server-side tools, Dither Pro runs entirely in your browser using **Web Workers**, ensuring your photos never leave your device and processing happens in real-time.
+**Dither Pro 2.0** is a standalone Windows application designed to bring advanced image dithering algorithms to a modern, accessible desktop interface.
+Unlike web-based or cloud-dependent tools, Dither Pro runs entirely on your local machine, ensuring maximum performance and complete privacy for your files.

-Whether you are looking to emulate 1-bit Macintosh graphics, prepare images for E-Ink displays, or create retro "pixel art" aesthetics, Dither Pro provides the granular control needed for professional results.
+Whether you are looking to emulate 1-bit Macintosh graphics, prepare images for E-Ink displays, or create retro "pixel art" aesthetics, Dither Pro provides the granular control needed for professional results without requiring an internet connection.

 ## Application Gallery